How to Clean Pool Cartridge Filters - Complete Guide

 For thorough cleaning that removes oils, lotions, and embedded contaminants:

-- Rinse thoroughly - Remove all acid residue with fresh water
+- Rinse thoroughly - Remove all degreaser residue with fresh water (never let TSP and acid mix in the cartridge).

 - Air dry completely - Allow filters to dry before storage or use